COSC3020/fibonacci-invariants-ross223/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-A good invariant would be "The array tmp contains the first i fibonacci numbers".
+A good invariant would be "The array tmp contains the first i - 1 fibonacci numbers".
 This is a good invariant because it is true for every step of the recursion.
-At the beginning, the array conatains the first 2 fibonacci numbers and i is set to
-2. As the recursion happens i is incremented by 1 and the next fibonacci number is added to the array making the statement true again.
+At the beginning, the array conatains the first 2 fibonacci numbers and i is set to 2. "i" is then incremented by 1 and set to 3, so when the recursions starts, tmp has 2 fibonacci numbers making the statement true.
+Then the next fibonnaci number is calulated and added to the array, and the recusion continues.
+As this happens i is incremented by 1 and the next fibonacci number is added to the array making the statement true again until the recusion is done.